Lulzim Basha: Economy

 During the 2017 Albanian parliamentary election he proposed reinstating the flat tax at a 9% rate.
 The flat tax was a form of taxation which had been applied by Berisha's government between 2005 and 2013.

 Foreign affairs

 In June 2017, Basha met with President Donald Trump during a visit to the US as part of participation in White House Workforce Development week.

 Controversies

 Durrës-Kukës highway allegations

 As the Minister of Transportation and Public Works from 2005 to 2007, Basha was responsible for the construction of the Durrës-Kukës highway to Kosovo, the country's largest public work.
 In connection to this, in October 2007, the Prosecutor's Office accused him of abuse of power and breaking tender rules and claimed these irregularities cost Albanians more than €230 million.
 Eventually the court dismissed the case on technical grounds relating to his immunity as the new minister of interior.

-Only in 2017 Basha asked for his parliamentary immunity to be lifted in order for the justice to conduct a full investigation.
+Basha asked for his parliamentary immunity to be lifted in order for the justice to conduct a full investigation, and that was lifted by parliament on 28.12.2007.